- The Mind Control Games and the Old Memories That Revealed My Empathic Abilities | Part 1

 Why is that?

-I was having an inner battle with my ego, my dark side, traumatic memories in my conscious awareness.
+I was having an inner battle with my ego, my dark side (what I learned), traumatic memories in my conscious awareness.
 The more I focused on one area of pain or weakness, the more I began to think about these negative thoughts and memories.
 Like I said earlier, you only have so much control of your thoughts.
-My heart hurt, Real bad.
+My Heart hurt, Real bad.

 Even in posts, I have talked about how I have been visiting my past timeline.
-Going “back in time” to forgive me and others for things that happened.
-I have realized that indeed, everything happens for a reason and that reason is, I am who I am now.
-And I love who I am now!
+Going “back in time” to forgive my self and others for things that happened.
+I have realized that indeed, everything happens for a reason and that reason is, I am who I am NOW.
+And I love who I AM NOW!

 Additionally, I want to know more about myself and who I really am, so that I can love even more of myself.
-(I indeed, have even recovered some memory of past lives recently, so insightful!)
-Although this has worked fantastically for some, if not most, of my difficult memories.
+This has worked fantastically for my memories, if not most, of my most difficult memories.
 Those that I am easily able to recall, identify, resonate with, and learn from.